Usually the most delicious dishes are very simple, based on just a few ingredients. What makes the food exceptionally good?

 1. Preheat the oven to 190 degrees Celsius.

 2. Wash and cut the tomatoes into small cubes and place them in a bowl.
 Wash and cut the basil leaves, add them to the bowl with tomatoes.
-Sprinkle with freshly ground pepper and salt, mix well together, set aside, so all the flavours can mix well.
+Finely chop the garlic, add to the bowl with tomatoes.
+Sprinkle with freshly ground pepper and salt, add a small splash of olive oil, and mix well together.
+Set aside, so all the flavours can combine well.

-5. Take them out of the oven, top with the tomato and basil you prepared before, sprinkle with parmesan cheese.
+4. Take them out of the oven, top with the tomato and basil you prepared before, sprinkle with grated parmesan cheese.
 Serve immediately.
-Enjoy!